jss367/blog/_posts/2017-03-04-Status Quo Bias.md

 Status quo bias.
 There are a lot of bad things about the way things are.
 Like the way you stand in front of candy bars at the checkout isle
 In a nation dealing with a massive obesity problem, is this really a good idea?
 I think it's a horrible idea, but it's not talked about very much.
 There are endless news articles about Facebook ads and targeted ads, but it's because those new, not because they are

+Here's the biggest part of status quo bias.
+Imagine you're going to replace the need for roof inspectors.
+Once you do that, toils could still pay to have them do the same thing.
+Now you pay 1000 ppl.
+Why 1000 though ?
+Should it be more?
+Should it be less?
+There's nothing inherently special about that number

+Status quo bias.
+Would you erase the memory of slavery?
+Would you add another

+The status quo bias also affects the current interests.
+For example, snail mail fills up my mailbox with parts of cut-down trees that are sent across the country to people who no longer live at my address.
+If this were a new thing, the outrage would be strong.
+But since it's just "how things are", it's completely ignored.
+Emails let you unsubscribe, but there's no pressure on normal mail for that.